According to a survey from East Carolina University, 68 percent of Americans agree with the statement, “Overall, I am satisfied with my life.”

 Interdisciplinary team designed the survey

-Francia brought together a team of political scientists, sociologist, psychiatrists and public health experts to design a survey asking Americans whether or not they were achieving the quintessential American dream.
+Francia brought together a team of political scientists, sociologists, psychiatrists and public health experts to design a survey asking Americans whether or not they were achieving the quintessential American dream.
 The group, using a mix of survey methods (phone calls, mailers and online surveys), asked more than 1,000 Americans across a broad demographic range a series of questions.

 Some examples include: